Video is fast becoming the most consumed digital medium, with more and more businesses adding video content to their websites.

 Let that sink in.

 Usually, videos are embedded in a standalone player such as YouTube or Vimeo, but they can also be uploaded natively to a website.
 If you’re thinking about creating video content, ask yourself this: what’s the purpose of the video?
 Is it to entertain or humanise a brand?
-Is it to simplify a complex business offering?
+Or to simplify a complex business offering?
 Once the objectives are clear, decide on what type of videos you need to convey your message.
 Could you produce a long-form explainer video, a series of testimonial films or a promotional video?
 Before you go straight into production, consider our tips:

 Create a series of videos for repurposing